tehasdf/interp2/README.rst

 Hacking
 -------

-To run the tests, simply run `py.test`
+To run the tests, simply run `py.test interp2`

 TODO
 ----

-* The compiler lives in the test module now... refactor the code
+* refactor the thing
-* Otherwise it seems that it should work, needs packaging into something that can be used from within parsley protocols
-* benchmark it! :D
+* needs testing at the compiler level, with examining resulting nodes
+* rewrite the compiler as a compiler + optimizer
+* add more support for parsley syntax (the uncodumented "@" etc)